siddsabata/codedeck/README.md

 - Run `./docker-start.sh` - it will validate your configuration and guide you through fixes
 - The script checks for common issues like missing `.env`, invalid paths, and placeholder values

+**Database Issues**:
+- Database creation is **fully automatic** - no manual setup required
+- The database will be created automatically when you start the application
+- If you want sample problems, choose "Yes" when prompted during startup
+- Sample problems are only added to empty databases to avoid duplicates

+**"Database schema is not empty" Error**:
+- This is now handled automatically by the initialization script
+- The script will detect and resolve migration conflicts automatically

+**Sample Problems Not Showing**:
+- Sample problems are only added to completely empty databases
+- If you have existing problems, sample data won't be added to avoid duplicates
+- To get sample problems on an existing database, you can manually run: `npx prisma db seed`

 **"Git repository not found"**:
 - The startup script will offer to create the repository for you
 - Verify `GIT_REPO_PATH` is the absolute path to your attempts repository